roowilliams/roowilliams.com/src/projects/2020-covid-mask.md

 ## Sharing + Improvements + Process
 If you do create an __EVERYMASK__ please share it on social media with hashtag __#EVERYMASK__ so we can come together with ideas on how to improve it.

-Feel free to reach out with any questions, comments or improvements in the comments section below or email me using the link in the page footer.

-You can view my <a href="https://www.instagram.com/stories/highlights/17887213792507206/" target="_blank">Instagram stories</a> to see how this project developed.
+You can view my <a href="https://www.instagram.com/stories/highlights/17887213792507206/" target="_blank">Instagram stories</a> for a glimpse into my process and to see how this project developed.

-I am offering this for free but if you'd like to help me pay for material costs for continued development, maybe even a haircut once this is all over, tips are graciously accepted via <a href="https://paypal.me/roowilliams12" target="_blank">PayPal</a>.
+Feel free to reach out with any questions, comments or improvements in the comments section below or email me using the link in the page footer and if you'd like to help me pay for material costs for continued development, maybe even a haircut once this is all over, contributions are graciously accepted via <a href="https://paypal.me/roowilliams12" target="_blank">PayPal</a>.

 Stay safe.